Nathanyhang/ResistanceCalculator/README.md

 3. Type "next" when you have completed all connections.
 4. The following will be outputted to the screen:
 	* Equivalent resistance in ohms.
-	* All resistor IDs and their respective resistances
+	* All resistor IDs and their respective resistances.
-	* Final equivalent resistance equations with "//" denoting Parallel and "+" denoting Series
+	* Final equivalent resistance equations with "//" denoting Parallel and "+" denoting Series.
 	* All generated resistance equations while the user were entering their connections.